Hawks vs. Kings Prediction & Picks - December 29

 Hawks vs. Kings Prediction & Picks: Line, Spread, Over/Under - December 29

-The Sacramento Kings (17-12) will look to De'Aaron Fox (fifth in the league scoring 30.2 points per game) when they try to beat Trae Young (seventh in the NBA with 28.1 PPG) and the Atlanta Hawks (12-18) on Friday, December 29, 2023 at State Farm Arena.
-The Kings are 0.5-point road underdogs in the matchup, which tips at 7:30 PM ET on BSSE and NBCS-CA.
+The Atlanta Hawks (12-18) will look to Trae Young (seventh in the league scoring 28.1 points per game) when they try to beat De'Aaron Fox (fifth in the NBA with 30.2 PPG) and the Sacramento Kings (17-12) on Friday, December 29, 2023 at State Farm Arena.
+The Hawks are 1.5-point home underdogs in the game, which starts at 7:30 PM ET on BSSE and NBCS-CA.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!